Nic-Horton/Nic-Horton/README.md

 Software Engineer 💻 | Dog Owner 🐶 | Fitness 🏋️‍♂️ | Coffee ☕️ | “Not all those who wander are lost” 💍
 <br />

-Ever since I was a child, I've had a knack for problem-solving – be it tackling challenges in video games or finding ways to streamline daily tasks.
-This drive to make things better led me to the world of software engineering.
-It's here that I get to channel my passion for improvement into creating more efficient solutions.
+It all started with Legos.
+Legos allowed me to develop my interest for building and creating things.
+As I got older I began tackling challenges in video games or finding ways to streamline daily tasks.
+This eventually led me to the world of software engineering.
+It's here that I get to channel my passion to solve problems and build what I can imagine.

 ### A little about me!
 I am Full-Stack Engineer who completed DigitalCrafts Web Development Bootcamp in November of 2023!